sengartech/oto-chat-app/README.md

 # Project Title

-Chat App Using Socket.io.
+One-To-One Chat App Using Socket.io.

 ## Description

 This is One-To-One as well as Group Chat Application.
 Based on MVC Design Pattern.
 Implemented in NodeJs, Express, MongoDB as Backend.
 HTML5, Javascript, CSS as frontend.

 ## Prerequisites